IceSkyDev/AppDoc/docs/tools/en/ToolsSet.md

 * Text Batch: You can batch process the text in the table, and support formulas and templates
 * Split Join: You can split, merge, concatenate, trim, and count the number of characters in the text
 * List Operat: You can sort, filter, padding in length, extract, deduplicate, and count lists
+* Table Convert: You can convert tabular data to Json, Xml, Html, Sql, Markdown formate

 ### [Date tools](./ToolsSet_Date.md)
 Date tools include: